awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/2_Deploy_Main_Resources.md

 ### Create Main Resources

-The first step is to create a set of reusable resources and respective data collection modules.
-To learn more
+The first step is to create a set of reusable resources and respective data collection modules

-1. Click [Launch CloudFormation template](https://console.aws.amazon.com/cloudformation/home#/stacks/new?&templateURL=https://aws-well-architected-labs.s3-us-west-2.amazonaws.com/Cost/Labs/300_Optimization_Data_Collection/Optimization_Data_Collector.yaml) if you are deploying to your Cost Optimization linked account (recommended)
+1. Log into your Optimization Data Collector account (dedicated linked account for cost optimization work - reccomended).
+Click [Launch CloudFormation template](https://console.aws.amazon.com/cloudformation/home#/stacks/new?&templateURL=https://aws-well-architected-labs.s3-us-west-2.amazonaws.com/Cost/Labs/300_Optimization_Data_Collection/Optimization_Data_Collector.yaml) if you are deploying to your Cost Optimization linked account.

 Or if you wish to keep this on your local machine please copy [CloudFormation template](https://aws-well-architected-labs.s3-us-west-2.amazonaws.com/Cost/Labs/300_Optimization_Data_Collection/Optimization_Data_Collector.yaml) locally and deploy with your preferred method of choice: